Retrodad0001/odin_survivors/README.md

 Learning the Odin language and SDL3 by building a simplified 2D survovors game and sharing it with the community.
 I will use the SDL 3D GPU with a Data-Oriented Design approach.

-Other libs used : Dear ImGui and BOX2D
+Other libs used : MicroUI and BOX2D

 ## Graphics